arnab20ghosh/iamarnabg/docs/companies/nice.md

 ### ***About the project***

-My project here was to document about an Robotics Process Automation (RPA) product called Advanced Process Automation (APA).
-APA is only of the leading RPA products with an unique feature of attended automation, that allows you to implement automation on a customer service agent machine.
+My project here was to document a Robotics Process Automation (RPA) product called Advanced Process Automation (APA).
+APA is only of the leading RPA products with a unique feature of attended automation, that allows you to implement automation on a customer service agent machine.
 The project was about maintaining and updating documentation for APA with new and upcoming releases.

 ### ***Deliverables***